oyebolakolapo/LHL_Project_One_Kolapo/starting_with_data.md

-Question 1:
+#Question 1:
---Part 4: Starting with Data
+##Part 4: Starting with Data
---Consider the data you have available to you.
+###Consider the data you have available to you.
 You can use the data to: find all duplicate records, find the total number of unique, visitors (fullVisitorID), find the total number of unique visitors by referring sites, find each unique product viewed by each visitor, compute the percentage of visitors to the site that actually makes a purchase

-SQL Queries:
+##SQL Queries:
 SELECT products.productssku, products.name, COUNT (*)
 FROM products
 GROUP BY products.productssku, products.name
 HAVING COUNT (products.productssku) > 1

-Answer:
+##Answer:
 productssku	name	count
 GGOEGADJ059715	 Men's Quilted Insulated Vest Battleship Grey	2 9181149	Gift Card - $25.00	2